Usbac/borealis/docs/en/stdlib/socket.md

 ### Accept

-`accept(object socket): object`
+`accept(table socket): table`

 Accepts a connection on the given socket.

-This function returns a new socket object on success, otherwise `null` will be returned.
+This function returns a new socket table on success, otherwise `null` will be returned.

 ```borealis
 Socket.accept(sock);